danielholmes839/shopify-summer-2022/documentation/how-to-use.md

 # How to use the application

+- Open
+- If you're familiar with GraphQL it should be easy to use

 ## Headers

 Add an `inventory` header to your request when using the GraphQL API.
 This will keep your inventory separate from other users.